ricmmartins/fasthack-linux/Student/Challenge-08.md

 ## Success Criteria

-1. Ensure the ouptut from the script is displaying correctly the current distribution in use
+1. Ensure the output from the script is displaying correctly the current distribution in use
-2. Validate if you was able to see all usernames with a shell ending in sh
+2. Validate if you were able to see all usernames with a shell ending in sh
 3. Check if the script is working as expected

 ## Learning Resources